reportportal/agent-java-junit5/README_TEMPLATE.md

 If you desire to configure test *name*, *description* and *tags*:

-Extend *ReportPortalExtension*, override *getTestItem()* and replace *com.epam.reportportal.junit5.ReportPortalExtension* with fully qualified custom Extension class name in this file.
+Extend *ReportPortalExtension*, override *buildStartStepRq()* or other methods (see javadoc comments) and replace *com.epam.reportportal.junit5.ReportPortalExtension* with fully qualified custom Extension class name in this file.

 ### Maven